rabindrakharel/pmo/docs/ui_components_layout/Layout_Component_Architecture.md

   error: queryError,
   refetch,
 } = useEntityInstanceList(entityCode, queryParams, {
-  enabled: view !== 'table' && !!config,  // Table uses FilteredDataTable's own fetching });
+  enabled: !!config,  // All views use this hook for data fetching });

 // Extract data from React Query result